qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 Combining nested and consecutive sections, together with section headers and footers allows for tons of flexibility.
-For instance, in the below report we add another field group as a child of the main report for the :guilabel`Ports` layer.
+For instance, in the below report we add another field group as a child of the main report for the :guilabel:`Ports` layer.
 Now, after listing the states together with their populated places and airports, we’ll get a summary list of all the ports in the
 region: